The Pretender (Jackson Browne song): History

 "The Pretender" was composed, according to Browne, in a number of locations; in Los Angeles, within a rented store-front in North Hollywood, and in a "tacky" hotel in Hawaii.
 Browne is quoted to have claimed that the song was almost complete before he had discovered the defining opening piano-riff.

 In answering the question of who The Pretender is, Browne said - "...it's not me exactly, although sometimes people applaud for me at that moment in the song as if I am, but in truth there is a bit of The Pretender in me, but it's anybody that's sort of lost sight of some of their dreams...and is going through the motions and trying to make a stab at a certain way of life that he sees other people succeeding at.
 So maybe it's a lot of people of a certain generation who sort of embraced a very material lifestyle in place of dreams that they had that sort of disintegrated at some point."

 Piano is in the forefront, played by Craig Doerge.
-Drums are played by Jeff Porcaro, bass by Leland Sklar, acoustic guitar and electric guitar are played by Fred Tackett, harmony vocals performed by David Crosby and Graham Nash and the string section was arranged by David Campbell.
+Drums are played by Jeff Porcaro, bass by Bob Glaub, acoustic guitar and electric guitar are played by Fred Tackett, harmony vocals performed by David Crosby and Graham Nash and the string section was arranged by David Campbell.

-"The Pretender" was only a minor hit single, reaching #58 on the Billboard Hot 100, spending 5 weeks on the chart in 1977.
+"The Pretender" was only a minor hit single, reaching No. 58 on the Billboard Hot 100, spending 5 weeks on the chart in 1977.
 However, it gained substantial progressive rock radio and album-oriented rock airplay, and has since become a staple on many classic rock formats.
-It has been one of Browne's most often performed songs during his concert tours.
-As a result, it is one of Browne's best-known works.

 It was featured in the 1995 film Mr. Holland's Opus.